Generalization bounds for learning under graph-dependence: A survey: Notation and framework

 \begin{co} Let function $f: \Om\rightarrow \R$ be Lipschitz with the same coefficient $c$, and $\Om$-valued random vector $\X$ be $G$-dependent.
 Then for $t > 0$,

 \end{co}

-Similar to the above theorems, Corollary \ref{ie-dep-graph} also establishes an exponentially decaying probability of deviation.
-The decay rate is totally determined by the Lipschitz coefficients of the function and the forest complexity of the variables' dependency graph.
-Intuitively, the more the dependency graph is close to a forest, the faster the deviation probability decays.
+Similar to the theorems derived above, Corollary \ref{ie-dep-graph} also gives an exponentially decaying bound on the probability of deviation.
+The rate of decay is determined by the Lipschitz coefficients of the function, and the forest complexity of the dependency graph.
+Intuitively, the closer the dependency graph is to a forest, the faster the deviation probability decays.
 This uncovers how the dependencies among random variables influence concentration.